top of page

 Tips for Getting the Best Value from Local Contractors

-1. Ask for detailed scope — what is being repaired, what materials used, and what isn’t included (e.g., landscaping restoration).
+1. Ask for a detailed scope—what is being repaired, what materials are used, and what isn’t included (e.g., landscaping restoration).

-2. Check contractor credentials — licensed, insured, experienced in your region (Ontario).
+2. Check contractor credentials—licensed, insured, and experienced in your region (Ontario).

 Conclusion

 If you’re looking at concrete repair around Ontario, Canada, you’re smart to gather information and budget ahead.
-While cost varies widely depending on size, condition and finish, a reasonable starting point for many moderate repairs is $7‑$15 per square foot, with small jobs possibly in the $500‑$1,200 range.
+While costs vary widely depending on size, condition, and finish, a reasonable starting point for many moderate repairs is $7‑$15 per square foot, with small jobs possibly in the $500‑$1,200 range.
 Remember: investing in proper repair now can prevent far more expensive replacement down the road.

 The Art of Concrete